 Getting good, quality sleep is one of those things that we know we need but, most of us do not.
-Living in the current “I’ll sleep when I’m dead” culture, has made many people underestimate what they are doing to their bodies and minds by not prioritizing getting enough sleep.
-Lack of concentration, depression, and weight gain are just a few of the many issues that can plague the person who is not well rested regularly.
+Living in the current “I’ll sleep when I’m dead” culture, has made many of us think it’s okay to put good rest last on our list of things we HAVE to do.
+Lack of concentration, depression, and weight gain are just a few of the many issues that can wreak havoc when we are not well rested regularly.
 If a better mood and overall health is what you’re after, here are 7 tips for getting better shut-eye tonight.

 - Have a set bedtime and wake up time, even on the weekends.
 This will help to regulate your body’s clock, helping you fall asleep faster and stay asleep for the night.

 - Get a relaxing nighttime routine.
 Practicing a routine right before bedtime that includes staying away from bright lights helps separate your sleep time from activities that can cause excitement, stress or anxiety which can make it more difficult to fall asleep, get sound and deep sleep or remain asleep.